 5. But her dad hates the guy.
 He’s them and we’re us.
 What’s going to happen now?

-6-A fork in the road shows up and the dad and guy stop seeing each other as enemies because they share something in common.
+6. A fork in the road materializes and the dad and guy stop seeing each other as enemies because they share something in common.
 Will this be enough to bring the guy and the girl together?

 7. Your guy can’t find a way to do both.
 All is lost.
 Which will he choose?

 In the end, our guy chooses the right path, gets the girl, the dad’s approval, and embarks on a new chapter of his life.

 Your shopper won’t become a customer unless you find their inciting incident.

 Relationship selling is the answer.

-But first your salesperson has to make a good impression by being available so your customer feels welcome.
-They have to give a warm greeting to be able to get past the customer’s natural aversion to engaging strangers.
+But first, your salesperson has to make a good impression by being available so your customer feels welcome.
+They have to give a warm greeting to be able to get past the customer’s natural aversion to engaging with strangers.

 Then they have to be able to get the shopper to trust them, so they let the shopper browse before returning to build rapport.

 Only then, when they return to the shopper, can your salesperson work to uncover the shopper’s inciting incident for shopping in your store today.

 That establishes trust and the salesperson is seen as a buddy.
 The conversation continues and the salesperson patiently gets the whole backstory.
 They are now leading the shopper to find the whole solution to the inciting incident.

-Your salesperson now has the shopper hooked and is able whittle down the shopper’s choices to a fork-in-the-road decision for either A or B. Because they’ve built all this trust, when the best solution costs more than the shopper initially expected to pay, the salesperson can deal with the shopper’s objections and ask for the sale.
+Your salesperson now has the shopper hooked and is able to whittle down the shopper’s choices to a fork-in-the-road decision for either Choice A or Choice B. Because they’ve built all this trust, when the best solution costs more than the shopper initially expected to pay, the salesperson can deal with the shopper’s objections and ask for the sale.

 Your customer buys the item and is glad they made the effort to come to your store on that day to work with your salesperson; they wouldn’t have wanted it any other way.